ozzono/portfolio/apis/ports/README.md

 # Ports API

 Luckilly, as described [here](./DESCRIPTION.md), the proposal of this challenge is not to build and complete the challenge as a whole.
-Personally I believe it's not doable within 2h with out a code generation tool.
+Personally I believe it's not doable within 2h without a code generation tool.

 ## Table of contents